hashcube/mohound/readme.md

-# Game Closure DevKit Plugin: Chartboost
+# Game Closure DevKit Plugin: Mohound

-This plugin allows you to cGet mobile app installs using [Mohound](http://mohound.com/) toolkit.
+This plugin allows you to get mobile app installs using [Mohound](http://mohound.com/) toolkit.
 Both iOS and Android targets are supported.

 ## Usage